Seattle Pilot Parklet Program

 Parklets convert on-street parking spots into public spaces for all Seattleites to enjoy.
 They are a cost-effective tool for increasing our city’s public open space, and have added to the vitality of neighborhoods around the world.

 As part of Seattle’s Public Space Management Program, the Pilot Parklet Program explores whether a permanent parklet program is a good fit for Seattle.
 Parklets aim to activate streets, create more vibrant neighborhoods, and support economic vitality.
 SDOT is committed to ensuring that the public right-of-way serves the traveling public—pedestrians, cyclists, transit riders, freight, and drivers—and the people living and working along it.
 The Pilot Parklet Program will create new public spaces while still maintaining a healthy parking supply and ensuring our streets continue to efficiently move people and goods.

 SDOT is working with local businesses and community organizations to permit pilot parklets in Seattle.
-Three parklets were designed and permitted in 2013 as part of the first phase of the pilot program, and SDOT has selected 10 additional parklet locations to move through the permitting process for construction in mid-2014.
+Three parklets were designed and permitted in 2013 as part of the first phase of the pilot program, and SDOT has selected 12 additional parklet locations to move through the permitting process for construction in 2014.
 City staff will evaluate the success of the pilot parklets throughout the year and make a formal recommendation about a permanent parklet program later this year.

 Having a hard time getting your head around the concept?
-Check out the parklet that was built outside Montana Bar in Capitol Hill or head on over to our gallery of parklets around the world to take a peek at parklets in cities like San Francisco, New York, and Montreal.
-Our Pilot Parklets gallery features designs for the parklets currently in our pilot program, and will be updated with photos as the projects progress.
+Check out the parklets that have been built and are planned in Seattle neighborhoods or head on over to our gallery of parklets around the world to take a peek at parklets in cities like San Francisco, New York, and Montreal.

 Got questions?
 Take a peek at our parklet FAQ, and feel free to contact us if you’ve got more.
 Interested in sponsoring a parklet?
 Give How to Build a Parklet a read to get a better sense of what’s involved.
 Curious to learn more?
 Check out a brief parklet history.